Norwegian Fjords

 Spring (April to May)

-• Waterfalls in their fullest due to melting snow.
+• Waterfalls are at their peak due to melting snow.

 Autumn (September to October)

-• Lovely autumn leaves enhance the fjords’ beauty.
+• Lovely autumn leaves enhance the beauty of the fjords.

 • Fewer tourists compared to summer.